Geeta Gandbhir

 Geeta Gandbhir is an American filmmaker known for her work as a director, producer, and editor.
-She has won multiple awards including Emmy Awards and Peabody Awards.
+Focusing her works on documentary and television series, she has won multiple awards including five Emmy Awards and a Peabody Awards.
+In 2025 she directed and produced The Perfect Neighbor, focusing on the killing of Ajike Owens, which earned her Academy Awards and British Academy Film Awards nominations.

 Early life and education

-Gandbhir grew up in the Boston area.
-Her father Sharad immigrated from India to the US in the 1960s to study chemical engineering and her mother Lalita joined him, with the passage of the Immigration and Nationality Act of 1965.
+Gandbhir's father Sharad immigrated from India to the US in the 1960s to study chemical engineering and her mother Lalita joined him, with the passage of the Immigration and Nationality Act of 1965.
 Her sister Una S. Gandbhir is a superior court judge for the Third Judicial District serving Anchorage, Alaska.
 Her brother Ashwin Gandbhir is also a filmmaker and editor.

-Gandbhir attended Harvard University to study visual art with a focus on animation.
-At the school, she was introduced to Spike Lee, who was teaching there, and an editor for Lee, Sam Pollard.
+Gandbhir went to Purchase College, State University of New York (SUNY) where she studied Women's Studies.
+She later taught at Harvard University, where she was introduced to Spike Lee, who was teaching there, and an editor for Lee, Sam Pollard.